rak3rman/tibco-oa/README.md

 > The functions are declared as unsigned above, is this important?
 What if they aren't declared that way?

-Delaring the functions as unsigned is incredibly important (in most cases).
+Declaring the functions as unsigned is incredibly important (in most cases).
 Keep in mind that marking an int or short or any number as negative or positive requires storing that distinction and shifts the representation of those numbers (if we had unsigned range 0 to 100, now it could be -50 to 50).
 Typically this distinction can have a huge effect on the binary representation of a number, say two's complement for example.
 In any case, some bit(s) would need to be set and simply flipping a number from little to big endian would introduce a whole suite of complexities depending on how you intend to read the data.